This project has been a long time coming. It takes 3 forms:

 1) Pretty Ugly is a series of web-based experiments in performance on YouTube.

-About a year ago I began some research into the new trends on social media sites like YouTube, tumblr, twitter etc, for teenage girls to vent about their body issues.
+Early in 2012 I began some research into the new trends on social media sites like YouTube, tumblr, twitter etc, for teenage girls to vent about their body issues.
 Around that time there was a lot of focus and negative press surrounding the ‘thinspiration’ communities- teenage girls posting dieting, purging and starvation techniques on micro-blogging sites, as well as the obsessive posting of images of beautiful women, teens and even young girls.
 It seemed to me at the time that what had always been an issue in the media (airbrushed celebrities, anorexic runway models) had suddenly taken a sinister turn.
 Whereas previously advertisments, magazines, film and television had been spoon-feeding images of unattainable ‘perfection’ to young girls, it now appeared that it was the girls themselves that were perpetuating these dangerous myths about body image with the constant reblogging, retweeting, regurgitating.
 After years of burning our bras, refusing to pluck, shave and wax, and throwing ourselves under the King’s horses, how had this happened?
 Lurking in these communities I felt angry, upset, worried, and guilty.
 And then I came across a new YouTube trend for young girls posting videos of themselves asking other YouTubers to ‘comment below’ and rate their appearance.
 What startled me about theses videos was that the average age of authors had dropped around 3-4 years from the other online communities I had previously been involved with.
 I would say the average age of authors of videos of this kind is 9-13.

 I tried to imagine posting such a video myself.
 I too have spent years obsessing over my face, my weight, my ‘image’- but this means that the idea of appealing to such an audience of faceless stalkers on YouTube to rate my appearance is truly horrifying- almost masochistic.
 If you have a look at the comments posted below the videos you will see that many of these girls have been subjected to cyber-bullying, or ‘trolling‘.
 So why do it?
 Are these little girls so brave?
 Or is there something else going on underneath?
 Peering through fingers clasped over my eyes I wanted to know.